giellalt/giellalt.github.io/infra/SetUpTheFiles.md

-# Documentation for both git and svn users
+# 2. Set up the files (for both git and svn users)

 ## Check-in rights